CaoSY/JOS-Lab/reports/lab 1/LAB1-Report.md

 + mk obj/kern/kernel.img
 ```

-After compiling, we're ready to run [QEMU], supplying the file obj/kern/kernel.img, created above, as the contents of the emulated PC's "virtual hard disk."
+After compiling, we're ready to run [QEMU](https://www.qemu.org/ "QEMU Homepage"), supplying the file obj/kern/kernel.img, created above, as the contents of the emulated PC's "virtual hard disk."
 This hard disk image contains both our boot loader (obj/boot/boot) and our kernel (obj/kernel).

 Now we run the QEMU like running a real PC.
 Below we run our initial JOS and test two commands provided by it, "*help*", "*kerninfo*".